kowalks/brazilian-portfolio/portfolio/ideas.md

 Operations

-- Each operation (buy/sell) is a transaction
+- Each order (buy/sell) is a transaction
 - There are more types of transactions
     - Dividend earning
     - JCP earning
-    -

 Fixed Income